Diving in Cozumel

 Cozumel is Mexico's largest island, sitting just 12 miles off the coast

-degrees F. Check the current weather here.
+of the Yucatan Peninsula.
+It is approximately 250 square miles.
 Cozumel is 43 miles south of Cancún and 12 miles southeast

 of Playa del Carmen.
 Ferries take passengers between Playa del Carmen

-on the mainland side to Cozumel island in about 35 min.
+on the mainland side to Cozumel island in about 1/2 an hour.
 Cozumel measures

 The population of Cozumel is estimated at 100,000.